Introduction To What Should Be Considered To Be GOOD

 So popular use and marketing strategies cannot be the ultimate guarantee for any of the claimed benefits or goodness of any religion, philosophy, political plan, civil law, personal course of action, or commercial product.
 And the period for testing must be more than just a few years or even a decade.
 Centuries may not be enough time to test the goodness of some very appealing and persistent religions, philosophies, political systems, personal actions, and products.

-My objective in this website is to present some statements, including some regarding Christianity, and other matters that should have ultimate benefit or the quality of being good in respect to forever, not just one’s lifetime or centuries of culture and tradition.
+My objective in this website is to present some statements, including some regarding Christianity, and other matters that should have ultimate benefit or the quality of being GOOD in respect to forever, not just one’s lifetime or centuries of culture and tradition.
 Being human, I will not claim to be perfect, but I will try to be helpful and logical.
 I sincerely welcome feedback, questions or comments, but I may not enter into lengthy debates or arguments regarding these statements.
-Everyone ultimately has to decide for him or herself what is of value, what is good, in his or her life.
+Everyone ultimately has to decide for him or herself what is of value, what is GOOD, in his or her life and whom he or she is going to trust to enable them to secure it.
 May you receive a blessing as you consider these statements and the cited resources.